What Is the Bible In Its Essence?

-We probably don’t usually think of the word essence in relation to the Bible, but the Word of God does have a particular essence.
-If we want to grow in Christ, it’s critical to know what that essence is—so critical in fact, that we’ll use two posts to delve into this topic.
+We may not often think of the word essence in relation to the Bible, but the Word of God does have a particular essence.
+If we want to grow in Christ, it’s critical for us to know what that essence is.

 The dictionary defines essence as the indispensable quality of something, the most important ingredient or crucial element of that thing.
-Knowing the essence of something determines how we handle it.
+Something’s essence tells us what it is at the most fundamental level.
+This is important because what something is determines how we handle it.
+Thus, knowing the essence of the Bible determines how we handle the Bible.

-But when we cut the orange open—aha!—inside we find soft, edible segments.
-We discover the essence of the orange is its nourishing fruit and juice.
-Now that we know this, we treat the orange differently than when we only knew it by its surface appearance.
-We’re no longer interested in playing with it or in putting it on display.
-We want to eat or juice it to enjoy its essence.
+However, when we know what the essence of the orange is—its nourishing fruit and juice—we treat it much differently.
+We no longer want to play with it or put it on a shelf.
+We want to eat it, or juice it, to enjoy its essence.
 That’s how we get the full benefit of the orange.

-Looking at the “surface” of the Bible, what do we see?
-It may appear to be a compilation of interesting stories, a book of good morals and ethics, a manual for religious practices, or a reference for doctrinal teaching.
-But when we handle the Bible as a book of stories or as some kind of manual, we don’t get the full benefit from it.
+What is the Word of God?
+When we look at its “surface,” what do we see?
+We may see a compilation of interesting stories, a book of good morals and high ethics, a manual for religious practices, or a reference for doctrinal teaching.
+But when we handle the Bible as a book of stories or a manual, we don’t get the full benefit from it.

 What is the essence of the Bible?